| We

 stickmakers have failures!
 We can not guarantee any

 horn will make a perfect stick.
-No refunds given
+HORNS ARE FROM

 VARIOUS BREEDS OF SHEEP SO COLOURS CAN VARY FROM